utdata/rwd-mastery-assignments/ed-special-ed/README.md

 ## Campus info from Accountability ratings

-The TAPR campus information data does not include any fileds to indicate if a school is disciplinary school, part of the juvenile justice department or otherwise an alternative schools.
+The TAPR campus information data does not include any fileds to indicate if a school is disciplinary school, part of the juvenile justice department or otherwise an alternative school.
 To get data with the campus and district names that do have these values, we have go to TEA's [Accountability ratings](https://rptsvr1.tea.texas.gov/perfreport/account/2019/download.html) and download the Campus-level Accountability Summary for "Campus Flag Characteristics" along with the campus and district names.

 - Go to the TEA's [Accountability ratings](https://tea.texas.gov/Student_Testing_and_Accountability/Accountability/State_Accountability/Performance_Reporting/2019_Accountability_Rating_System) site.
 - Go down to **Data download** and click on the link.